Our Lady of the Most Holy Rosary, Queen of the Caracol: History

-Historically, there is no exact data or record as to when she became the patroness of Rosario.
-On April 21, 1984, Tony Nazareno, the president of the Antique Dealers Association of the Philippines came to examine the painting of the Virgin Mary.
-According to him, the image is a product of a Filipino brush.
-The face of Our Lady of the Most Holy Rosary is very Filipina, a rare piece in the Philippine iconography.
-He believed that the style of the painting belonged to a well-known painter, Faustino Quiotang, and suggested that the icon was painted sometime between 1810 and 1820.
+There are no extant records as to when the icon arrived and became patroness of Rosario.
+On April 21, 1984, Tony Nazareno, president of the Antique Dealers Association of the Philippines, came to examine the painting.
+According to him, the image is a product of a Filipino artist, with the Virgin’s face being more Filipina – a rarity in local religious iconography.
+He theorised based on the icon’s style that it was by the painter, Faustino Quiotang, and Nazareno suggested it was produced sometime between 1810 and 1820.

-The parish and the town of Rosario was established on October 22, 1845 as promulgated by Governor-General Narciso Claveria.
+The parish and town of Rosario itself was established on October 22, 1845 as promulgated by Governor-General Narciso Clavería.

+Pope Francis granted the request for a pontifical coronation on March 3, 2025.
+The Mass and coronation rites were held on October 9, 2025 at the shrine, led by Apostolic Nuncio to the Philippines Archbishop Charles J. Brown representing Pope Leo XIV.
+Also present was Cardinal José F. Advíncula, Metropolitan Archbishop of Manila.

 Devotion

 The town fiesta of Rosario or the feast of Our Lady of the Most Holy Rosary is celebrated twice a year, the first is in the month of May held during the third Sunday of the month.
 In some instances, it is moved to the fourth Sunday when it is close in proximity to the fiesta of Saint Isidore the Laborer.
 The second is on October 7 to celebrate the feast of Our Lady of the Most Holy Rosary.

 The festivities include the ritual dance-procession called "caracol" (also spelled "karakol", meaning "prayer through dancing" or "pasayaw na pananalangin"), also danced in other festivals within the province of Cavite and thus serves as the local equivalent of Manila's Buling-Buling of the district of Pandacan.
 During the eve of the fiesta, the Virgin is placed on a float or andas during the dance-procession, which is then carried on the shoulders by her devotees (mostly male).
 The two-tiered float is heavily decorated with curtains and flowers.
 From the church, majority of those who participate in the Caracol procession also dances to the lively tune of "Pandanggo" or any Philippine folk music provided by the town's brass marching bands, hired to provide musical accompaniment to the procession or via sound trucks blasting recorded music.
 The float of the Virgin Mary is also swayed to the music while it is being paraded around town.
 Together with the dancing, the procession is a slow snail-like pace (the origin of the word "caracol", the Spanish word for snail).
 The image of the Virgin Mary is brought towards the shore of Manila Bay for a fluvial procession.